-In 1854, during the absurd Crimean War (England, France and Ottoman Turkey vs. Russia) a brigade of British cavalry made–thanks to miscommunication—a frontal assault on an outnumbering enemy in fortified positions on the heights of Balaclava.
+In 1854, during the absurd Crimean War (England, France and Ottoman Turkey vs. Russia) a brigade of British cavalry made–thanks to miscommunication—a frontal assault on an outnumbering enemy in fortified positions on the heights of Balaclava (in present-day Ukraine).
 The valorous and costly blunder was quickly immortalized in verse by Alfred, Lord Tennyson.
-Feuding over blame, the appallingly inept senior officers were promoted.
+Feuding over blame, the appallingly inept senior officers were not sacked, but promoted.
 God Save the Queen! **

 “Well, I’ll finish my drink.
 I have a cowardly aversion to meeting reptiles socially ’til I’ve had at least one sherry and bitters.”